-The important settings to pay attention to are Particles Birthrate, Particles Maximum, and Lifetime Start/Range.
+The important settings to notice are Particles Birthrate, Particles Maximum and Lifetime Start/Range.
 To review:

 Particles Birthrate represents how many particles are generated per second.
-Here 400 particles are generated per second.
+In this instance, 400 particles are generated per second.

 Particles Maximum represents the maximum number of particles to generate at a time.
 Here it is set to 0, which means unlimited.

 Particles Lifetime/Range represents how long a particle lives before it is destroyed.
-Here it is set to 2 with a range of 0.4, so effectively a particle will live from 1.6-2.4 seconds.
+Here it is set to 2 with a range of 0.4, meaning a particle will live from 1.6-2.4 seconds.

-To determine the average number of particles on screen for a particle system, simply use this algorithm:
+To determine the average number of particles on screen for a given particle system, use this algorithm:

-Is particles maximum 0?
-Then particles birthrate x particles lifetime.
+Is Particles Maximum 0?
+Then the average equals Particles Birthrate x Particles Lifetime.

-Is particles maximum not 0?
-Then min (particles birthrate x particles lifetime, particles maximum).
+Is Particles Maximum not 0?
+Then the average either equals particles maximum or Particles Birthrate x Particles Lifetime, whichever value is lower.

-In this case, particles maximum isn’t 0, so 400 x 2 = an average of 800 particles on screen per second.
-That’s a lot for a simple asteroid trail effect – tone this way down by setting the particles birthrate to 4.
-Now it has on average 8 nodes per second, and still gets a neat effect.
+In this case, Particles Maximum is 0, so 400 x 2 = an average of 800 particles on screen per second.
+That’s a lot for a simple asteroid trail effect – tone this way down by setting the Particles Birthrate to 4.
+Now it has on average 8 nodes per second, which will still result in a neat effect.

 Repeat this for the other effects in the game:

-For EnemyTrail.sks, set the particles birthrate from 2000 to 200.
+For EnemyTrail.sks, set the Particles Birthrate from 2000 to 200.

-For Explosion.sks, set the particles birthrate from 5000 to 500.
+For Explosion.sks, set the Particles Birthrate from 5000 to 500.

-For PlayerTrail.sks, set the particles birthrate from 300 to 30.
+For PlayerTrail.sks, set the Particles Birthrate from 300 to 30.

-That’s a lot less particles!
+That’s a lot fewer particles!
 Build and run, and you’ll see another performance improvement: